-Usually, this type of concrete flooring is pretty popular in residential renovation projects since the cream concrete finish cannot be used.
+These types of polished concrete are pretty popular in residential renovation projects since the cream concrete finish cannot be used.
 But, it is more expensive than cream polished concrete, and the installation takes longer.
 Additionally, exposing finer aggregates is a complex process that can be done only by experts.

 Now that we have looked at the different types of polished concrete floors, let’s look at a few reasons it is counted among the most alluring flooring solutions:

-Polished concrete surfaces are highly durable and less prone to staining.
+Polished cement floor finishes are highly durable and less prone to staining.
 As such, they last longer than vinyl, carpet, wood, and other such flooring types.
 Besides, polished concrete is usually hardened, which means it is sturdy and unlikely to chip or crack.